habitry/medium_posts/_motivating_info_security.md

 ## [Problem + Unteach]

 The default way that most people use to persuade others into changing their behavior is usually appealing to fear.
 But scaring people into change doesn't work in most situations.
 Let's take an example from health psychology.
-Many people assume that shocking smokers with horrible images of disease on cigarette packaging will motivate smokers to stop buy cigarettes.
+Many people assume that shocking smokers with horrible images of disease on cigarette packaging will persuade smokers to stop buy cigarettes.
 Yet scaring people into change *only* works in those rare situations where people feel like their behavior is under their control and that they have the skills needed to change that behavior (Kok, Peters, Kessels, ten Hoor, Ruiter, 2018).
-The rest of us mortals need meaningful positive feedback that supports our sense of competence for us to feel motivated to change (Finkelstein & Fishbach, 2011).
+For the rest of us mortals to feel motivated to change our behavior, we need meaningful positive feedback that supports our sense of competence (Finkelstein & Fishbach, 2011).

 Most people don't know basic information on how to secure themselves online, so this is not likely to work in the security domain either (Olmstead & Smith, 2017a).
 What's needed instead are products that educate and motivate people using simple rules of thumb and behaviors that they can choose to do easily and freely.

 ## Designing a Motivational Behavior Change Journey

+For this exercise, [Habitry](https://habitry.com) looked at the research on the adoption of password managers, interviewed people who had either recently decided to start using a password manager, or had heard of a password manager but had yet to get one.

 Designing for behavior change can be thought of as 3 steps: